 This edition of the Magazine Museum’s web sight highlights the magazines of the 20th Century, the years 1980-1989.
 The 1980s was a blockbuster period for new magazines.
 We have 1500 magazines listed here for the decade.
 These were all magazines that were started in the eighties.
 Of course, there were a few more publications actually printed throughout the world in that period.
 As of this date, we have not the resources to list every magazine that existed in each time period.
 But we are working on that.
 Adding to the difficulty of listing as many magazines as possible, is the continued practice of the magazine business to continue names as titles.
 Magazine names are bought and sold and passed on, sometimes even after the magazine has ceased to exist.
 If a title is continued, the new name may, or may not, represent the same entity.
 Life magazine in the seventies was not the same magazine as Life magazine in the twenties.
 We have attempted to distinguish these similarities by numbering the magazine names in our list.
 For instance, Rolling Stone #2 is the music magazine started by Jann Wenner in San Francisco in 1967, not the political satire magazine of the same name published in Austin Texas in 1894.
 Also adding to the complexities of listing magazine data is the difficult task of listing a periodical's ending date.
 Our solution is to use the words "present" and "current".
-"Present" means a magazine was still in existence at the end of the decade being covered.
-"Current" is used to show the last date known for the magazine, with the assumption that it might still be published.
+"Present" means a magazine was still in existence at the time our databank was compiled.
+"Current" is used to show the last date known for the magazine, with the assumption that it may, or may not, still be published.

 This Data Bank represents a concerted effort on our part to collect accurate information on magazines and magazine history.
 We believe it is of the utmost importance to maintain this data in a usable central location.
 We hope this information is of use to one and all.